What does it take to develop a vaccine?

 The timetable for developing and approving a Covid vaccine has been condensed due to the coronavirus crisis.

-But England’s deputy chief medical officer Jonathan Van-Tam has said the standards are “no lower” because this is a public health emergency.
+But England’s deputy chief medical officer Jonathan Van-Tam has said the standards are “no lower” simply because of a public health emergency.

-These will show whether a vaccine generates antibodies but also protect people form disease.
+These will show whether a vaccine generates antibodies but also protects people from disease.

 Safety assessments take place throughout.